Big smiles, shrinking wallets

 Located in Holland Road Shopping Centre, Lim’s (211 Holland Avenue, 02-01, tel: 6467-1300) brims with interesting Asian-themed furniture and creative décor ideas (like porcelain vases, lacquerware and silk pillow covers) sourced from China, India and Southeast Asian countries such as Vietnam, Indonesia and Thailand.
 Just off Holland Road, two bus stops away from the Singapore Botanic Gardens, the Dempsey Road area (now part of Tanglin Village) is home to art galleries, antique shops and furniture and carpet dealers.

-Nestled within the former British army barracks (which later became the Singapore Armed Forces’ Central Manpower Base), Linda Gallery (Block 15, Dempsey Cluster, tel: 6476-7000, www.lindagallery.com) is a specialist in contemporary Chinese art and Indonesian paintings, but on occasion also showcases Singapore art.
+Nestled within the former British army barracks (which later became the Singapore Armed Forces’ Central Manpower Base), Linda Gallery (Block 15, Dempsey Cluster, tel: 6476-7000, www.lindagallery.com) is a specialist in contemporary Chinese, Indonesian, Indo-European and South-east Asian art, but on occasion also showcases Singapore art.
 Woody Antique House (Block 7, Dempsey Road 01-08, tel: 6476-7000) is another interesting place to peruse and discover Burmese teakware and Chinese antiques.

 Closer to town, just before the Orchard Road shopping bustle, Tanglin Shopping Centre (19 Tanglin Road, tel: 6737-0849, www.tanglinsc.com) is another good place to hunt for Asian antiques and curios – from Persian carpets to Japanese pearls.
-Antiques of the Orient (02-40, tel: 6734-9351, www.aoto.com.sg) offers antiquarian maps, prints and books, as well as original photographs and postcards and, while you’re at it, enjoy the quaint buildings of Tudor Court.
+Antiques of the Orient (02-40, tel: 6734-9351, www.aoto.com.sg) offers antiquarian maps, prints and books, as well as original photographs and postcards and, while you’re at it, enjoy the quaint buildings of Tudor Court and enjoy a cup of tea and respite at Hediard (125 Tanglin Road tel: 6333-6683).
 Head back into the hustle of Orchard Singapore or delve into the quieter side of Tanglin.

 If you can’t get enough of Singapore’s original and creative art scene, pop over to MAAD (tel: 6534-7209, www.maad.sg), short for Market of Artists And Designers, which is a one-of-a-kind crafts market at Red Dot Design Museum (28 Maxwell Road; nearest MRT station: Tanjong Pagar, tel: 6327-8027, www.museum.red-dot.sg) that provides a platform for budding artists and designers to transform their innovative ideas into reality.
-MAAD bazaar is held every first weekend of the, filled with designer t-shirts (starting from roughly S$30), hand-crafted earrings (from S$15) and necklaces (from S$30), pinhole cameras (around S$250), as well as dresses, toys, bags, iPod skins, and all kinds of eclectic items.
+MAAD bazaar is held every first weekend of the month.
+Operating like a flea market, it is filled with designer t-shirts (starting from roughly S$30), hand-crafted earrings (from S$15) and necklaces (from S$30), pinhole cameras (around S$250), as well as dresses, toys, bags, iPod skins, and all kinds of eclectic items.

 Designed in the signature style of internationally acclaimed Japanese architect Toyo Ito, it houses quirky and creative stationery from Australian brand, Smiggle (02-17, tel: 6376-8134,www.smiggle.com.au), beauty stores Crabtree & Evelyn (01-09, tel: 6270-6887,www.crabtree-evelyn.com/stores/country/singapore) and SaSa (02-176/177, tel: 6376-9713), another branch of electronic chainstore Best Denki (02-07, tel: 6276-6636), and fashion boltholes Pull&Bear (01-28A, tel: 6276-2260), A|X Armani Exchange (01-202, tel: 6304-1448), and Denizen (01-177, tel: 6376-9048).
 For serious shopaholics headed to Sentosa, VivoCity could make an interesting stop.